-The bogies of these cars are not equipped with conductive bearings, and their installation is never obvious.
+The bogies of these coaches are not equipped with conductive bearings, and their installation is never obvious.
 On the other hand, the train is short and will never be modified: the restraint force due to friction will be minimal.
-So I can choose the solution of the strips, on a single car; the transmission of current will be through conductive couplings.
+So I can choose the solution of the strips, on a single coach; the transmission of current will be through conductive couplings.
 To obtain a maximum of contact points (four per polarity), I prefer that the strips rub on the wheels rather than on the axle rods (in which case there would be only two contact points per polarity), despite the higher friction torque.

 The strips of 34 mm in length are made from bronze strips.
 They are soldered on salvage nickel silver plates, 9 × 6.5 mm.
 After soldering, a ø 0.6 hole is drilled 3.5 mm from the outer edge of the bogie for the passage of a wire through the existing slot (arrows).
 The whole is glued with CA. The wires go up through the pivot hole.

 The tests will reveal that this solution was not the good one.